adus0205/onlineShopBackend/README.md

-## Online Shop
+# Online Shop
-This is a fullstack online store project.
+This is a fullstack online shope project.
 The application includes the basic functions of an online store, as well as those that are a bit more advanced.
 There is integration with a payment gateway in this application, sending emails and much more.

 The application in a nutshell has such functionalities:

 On the administrative side:

-Add, edit and delete products.
+  - Add, edit and delete products.
-Add, edit and delete categories
+  - Add, edit and delete categories
-Order management, including exporting orders to CSV file and viewing sales statistics in the form of a chart Moderation of user reviews (approval, deletion)
+  - Order management, including exporting orders to CSV file and viewing sales statistics in the form of a chart
+  - Moderation of user reviews (approval, deletion)

 From the user side: